 Who is most at risk from this interaction?

-People taking high SSRI doses, more than one serotonergic medicine, or other interacting drugs are at greater risk.
+People taking more than one serotonergic medicine, or other interacting drugs such as triptans, tramadol, or MAO inhibitors, are at greater risk.
 Older adults, people with complex medication lists, and anyone self-treating with multiple supplements should be especially cautious.

 How long should I wait between stopping St. John's Wort and starting or restarting an SSRI?